Tinkerforge/doc/en/source/Software/API_Bindings.rst

 * Choose Target as "Windows Phone OS 7.1"
 * Click OK

-* Right click on project in Solution Explorer
+* Right click on the project in Solution Explorer
 * Add
 * New Folder, choose name "Tinkerforge"
 * Right click on Tinkerforge